St Vincent’s : a Scottish Episcopal Church

-St Vincent’s is in Stockbridge, right on its border with Edinburgh’s Northern New Town – and immediately opposite William Playfair’s much larger St Stephen’s.
+St Vincent’s is in Stockbridge, right on its border with Edinburgh’s Northern New Town – and immediately opposite William Playfair’s much larger St Stephen’s Theatre.
 A Gothic gem, St Vincent’s was built by the brothers John, William & James Hay of Liverpool and opened in 1857.

-Between 1967 and 1996 St Vincent’s was also the home of the Hereditary Commandery of Lochore of the Military and Hospitaller Order of St Lazarus.
+Between 1967 and 1996 St Vincent’s was also the Collegiate Church of the Hereditary Commandery of Lochore of the Military and Hospitaller Order of St Lazarus.
 Their impressive armorial embellishments adorn the interior.
 St Vincent’s is owned by its Vestry on behalf of its Congregation.

 Our purpose is to worship God and serve the Northern New Town and Stockbridge.
 We warmly welcome visitors and new members, including those of any, or no, faith.